Harness recommends the following best practices for implementing looping strategies in your pipelines.

 - Gradually increase the

-maxConcurrencybased on each successive run until you reach a "happy medium" between your run times and resource consumption.
+maxConcurrencybased on each successive run until you reach a balance between the total run time and resource consumption.

-What is the best way to loop over items in a list or array using variables?
+Looping over items in a list or array with variables

 Harness variable expressions support all Java String class built-in methods.